 How Does the Scan Identify Your Stolen Data?

 A dark web scan identifies stolen credentials and other personal information that’s circulating on dark web networks and channels.
 This scanning method searches specifically for your business’s top-level email domains and IP addresses.
 The scan can detect data from private sites that require a membership within the cyber criminal community to enter.
 If a dark web scan determines that your credentials have been exposed on the dark web, you should consult your IT and/or security teams to determine the cause of the data breach.
 You can’t remove data that has already been distributed within the dark web, but you can take precautions immediately to contain your data and protect users against identity theft.

 Why Invest in Dark Web Scanning?

-Unsure whether dark web scanning is a necessity for your Los Angeles business?
-Here’s why you shouldn’t delay this small investment:
+Unsure whether dark web scanning is a necessity for your business?
+Here are three reasons why you shouldn’t delay this small investment:

 In the United States, the average cost to recover from a data breach is $225 per compromised record.
 If your data is compromised, you could face a mandatory forensic examination, compliance fines and potential lawsuits.
 These activities incur huge costs that are damaging to your business.

 2. Data Breaches Impact Real People

 Exposed data links back to real people – your customers and employees.
 Identify theft adversely affects people’s lives.
 People can have their licenses revoked, have criminal warrants issued in their name and even have medical care issued to another person due to identity theft.
 Dark web scanning is critical to monitor the security of your customers’ and employees’ personal information.